emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 These labels will appear when a certain watermark level is exceeded.
 Its function is to inform you to take action.
 Maybe tweak your retention settings or add disk space to your servers.

-The "low stage" can be dismissed, but starting with the "high stage", you will be forcibly redirected to the GUI status page, so it is better to act early.
+With the "FLOOD STAGE", non-administrative users will lose the ability to log into GUI, and those already logged in will be redirected to the status page.
+An administrator will still be able to browse and will have a chance to take action to fix the situation.

+This is because with "FLOOD STAGE", the system switches into a read-only mode.
+No new documents can be created or updated.

 ### What is a watermark